kiteluva/kiluva/README.md

 1.2	OBJECTIVES.

-I am aiming to create a user-friendly system to help young artists, producers, Djs and music promoters understand what features contribute to high song popularity.
-The end product am targeting creating an app that can predict the popularity of a new song before it is even released as long as you have the features.
+I am aiming to understand the relationship between features and popularity singular and collectively.
+I also want to understand what combination of value of features contribute to high song popularity.

 1.3	REFRENCES.